kmkolasinski/receptivefield/README.md

 <img src="img/demo_keras_rf_debug.jpg" width="512">

-* In the above, red rectangle is the are which most top-left grid point is seeing in the input image.
+* In the above, the red rectangle corresponds to the area which top-left grid point is seeing in the input image.
 Blue rectangle corresponds to the central grid point, green to the bottom-right point.
 Green dots show the position of the centers of the grid anchors in the source